 Blockstream Green: Best Middle Ground

-Blockstream Green is available on mobile (iOS and Android) and desktop.
-It's beginner-friendly but offers an optional 2-of-2 multisig feature where Blockstream co-signs transactions with you.
-This adds a layer of protection: even if someone gets access to your phone, they can't move your bitcoin without Blockstream's co-signature.
-You can also disable this and use it as a standard single-signature wallet.
+Blockstream Green runs on mobile (iOS and Android) and desktop.
+You get an optional 2-of-2 multisig where Blockstream co-signs transactions with you.
+Even if someone compromises your phone, they cannot move your bitcoin without Blockstream's co-signature.
+You can disable this and run a standard single-signature wallet instead.

 Green supports Bitcoin and the Liquid Network.
-Recent updates have added chain swaps between Bitcoin and Liquid, improved Lightning functionality, and BIP85 key export.
-It's a solid middle-ground choice for people who want more security features than BlueWallet but aren't ready for a hardware wallet.
+Recent updates added chain swaps between Bitcoin and Liquid, improved Lightning, and BIP85 key export.
+If you want more security than BlueWallet but are not ready for hardware, Green fills that gap.

 - Optional 2-of-2 multisig for added security